We’re a group of free-thinking people in Bedford who like to get together in a casual atmosphere and talk about interesting things.

-The talk is followed by a chance to question the speaker yourself, or just relax over a drink and listen to what people have to say.
+The talk is followed by a chance to question the speaker yourself, or just relax and listen to what people have to say.

 Meetings are usually on the third Thursday of the month.
 Arrive at 7:00pm for a 7:30 start.
 Why not come along and join in?